vuejs/v2.vuejs.org/src/guide/components.md

 2. The `<app>` component very likely has its own template.

 To make the composition work, we need a way to interweave the parent "content" and the component's own template.
 This is a process called **content distribution** (or "transclusion" if you are familiar with Angular).
-Vue.js implements a content distribution API that is modeled after with the current [Web Components spec draft](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), using the special `<slot>` element to serve as distribution outlets for the original content.
+Vue.js implements a content distribution API that is modeled after the current [Web Components spec draft](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), using the special `<slot>` element to serve as distribution outlets for the original content.

 ### Compilation Scope